Nneoma00/Technical-Writing-Projects/Cal-project/README.md

 bCalc()
 ```

+> [!IMPORTANT]
-Indentation is mandatory in Python.
-Use correct and consistent indentation to ensure your code works [^1].
+> Indentation is mandatory in Python.
+You should use correct and consistent indentation to make sure your code works.